rd--/hcs3-lisp/md/sexp.md

 $
 ~~~~

-The scheme and lisp `non-deterministic` UGen functions generate
+The scheme and lisp `non-deterministic` Ugen functions generate
 identifiers internally, so the written identifiers are removed by a
 post-processor, for instance `sed` or `awk`: